anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Life is movement-we breathe, we eat, we walk, we move!
+Quote: The deepest craving of human nature is the need to be appreciated.

-By: John Pierrakos
+By: William James